Pylons/pyramid/docs/narr/security.rst

 Authorization is enabled by modifying your application to include an :term:`authentication policy` and :term:`authorization policy`.
-:mod:`pyramid` comes with a variety of implementations of these policies.
-To provide maximal flexibility, :mod:`pyramid` also allows you to create custom authentication policies and authorization policies.
+:app:`Pyramid` comes with a variety of implementations of these policies.
+To provide maximal flexibility, :app:`Pyramid` also allows you to create custom authentication policies and authorization policies.